 The building of these types of temples continued for nearly a thousand years in Odisha, from 6th-7th centuries AD to 15th-16th centuries AD.
-It was particularly prevalent in Bhubaneswar, the ancient capital of the Kalinga Empire, where it took place without being disrupted changes of ruling dynasties and their affiliations.
+It was particularly prevalent in Bhubaneshwar, the ancient capital of the Kalinga Empire, where it took place without being disrupted changes of ruling dynasties and their affiliations.

 The towering, heavily sculptured spires of the temples of Bhubaneshwar are quite astounding.
-It's mind boggling imagining the work that went into creating them and their exquisitely carved bases.
+It's mind-boggling imagining the work that went into creating them and their exquisitely carved bases.

 Built: 11th Century AD